cosmos/governance/Auth.md

 The genesis file is text-based and large.
 The genesis parameter naming scheme isn't identical to those listed above, so when I search, I put one underscore between upper and lowercase characters, then convert all characters to lowercase.

-For example, if I want to search for MaxMemoCharacters, I'll search the [genesis file](https://raw.githubusercontent.com/cosmos/launch/master/genesis.json) for `max_memo_characters`.
+For example, if I want to search for `MaxMemoCharacters`, I'll search the [genesis file](https://raw.githubusercontent.com/cosmos/launch/master/genesis.json) for `max_memo_characters`.

 ## Current Parameters
 You may verify the current parameter values (in case they were modified via governance proposal post-launch) with the [gaiacli command-line application](/gaiacli).
 Here are the commands for each: